khaors/geocompr/main.md

 ### Projected coordinate systems

-Projected coordinate systems are based on Cartesian coordinates (X, Y) and represent any area on a flat surface.
+Projected CRSs are based on Cartesian coordinates on an implicitly flat surface.
-A projected coordinate system have an origin, x and y axes, and a linear unit of measure.
+They have an origin, x and y axes, and a linear unit of measurement such as meters.
-All projected coordinate systems are based on geographic coordinate systems.
-Map projections are mathematical models for conversion of three-dimensional surface into a two-dimensional representation on a map.
+All projected CRSs are based on a geographic CRS, described in the previous section, and rely on map projections to convert the three-dimensional surface of the Earth into Easting and Northing (x and y) values in a projected CRS.

 This transition cannot be done without adding some distortion.
 Therefore, some properties of the Earth's surface are distorted in this process, such as area, direction, distance, and shape.
 A projected coordinate system can preserve only one or two of those properties.
 Projections are often named based on a property they preserve: equal-area preserves area, azimuthal preserve direction, equidistant preserve distance, and conformal preserve local shape.

 There are three main groups of projection types - conic, cylindrical, and planar.
-In a conic projection the Earth surface is projected onto a cone along a single line of tangency or two lines of tangency.
+In a conic projection, the Earth's surface is projected onto a cone along a single line of tangency or two lines of tangency.
 Distortions are minimized along the tangency lines and rise with the distance from those lines in this projection.
 Therefore, it is the best suited for maps of mid-latitude areas.
 A cylindrical projection maps the surface onto a cylinder.
-This projection also could be created by touching the Earth's surface along a single line of tangency or two lines of tangency.
+This projection could also be created by touching the Earth's surface along a single line of tangency or two lines of tangency.
-Cylindrical projections are the most often used in mapping of the entire world.
+Cylindrical projections are used most often when mapping the entire world.
 A planar projection projects data onto a flat surface touching the globe at a point or along a line of tangency.
 It is typically used in mapping polar regions.
 <!-- other projections? -->